 During that time, the burden of proof, chasing down the father and collecting payment from him was the sole jurisdiction of the mother.
-Later on the process eased a bit by appointing collectors to take charge of collecting the payments but this took quite a long time to happen.
+Later the process eased somewhat with the appointment of collectors charged with collecting the payments.

 What are the single woman’s claims on the father?

 Nowadays, once paternity is proven, a single woman may request a maintenance order which orders the non-custodial parent to share the costs of maintaining the child with the custodial parent.

 It is usually preferable to make arrangements with respect to support outside the courts, but if there is disagreement over the amount payable, for example, it may be necessary to enlist the assistance of the Child Maintenance Service (CMS).

 - try to find the other parent if the custodial parent doesn’t know where they live, to sort out child maintenance;

 - work out how much child maintenance should be paid;